boschresearch/blech-doc/website/content/en/docs/language-evolution/blech-C-interface/env-variables.md

 In order to comply to the single-writer principle, declaring an `extern var` variable in an activity restricts this activity to be instantiated only once.
-The declared variable is a `singleton` and does not allow multiple instances.
+The declared activity is a `singleton` and does not allow multiple instances.
-An activity that declares a singleton cannot be called concurrently, but only sequentially.
+An singleton activity cannot be called concurrently, but only sequentially.
 Note that this is only necessary for `extern var` declarations.
-An `extern let` variable is *not* a `singleton`.
+An `extern let` variable does *not* create a `singleton`.
 Different instances of such an activity can have separate buffers of the external C variable, which might have different values in the same reaction if the external C variable is `volatile`.
 It is the responsibility of the programmer not to share external C variables in different `extern var` declarations.
 Two or more `extern let` declarations are allowed to have the same annotation `@[CInput ...]`.

-### Singletons and separate compilation
+## Singletons and separate compilation

-If a module exports an activity that contains a singleton, the signature needs to reflect this in order to enable a correct causality analysis.
+If a module exports a singleton activity, the signature needs to reflect this in order to enable a correct causality analysis.
 The signature for the above activity `handleCVariables` looks like the following

 ```blech